pudly/schmopera-hugo/content/articles/reason-947-we-dont-envy-singers-singing-on-camera.md

 ---
-title: "Reason #947 we don't envy singers: singing on camera"
+title: "Reason #947 we don&#039;t envy singers: singing on camera"
 ---

 ## Glances at the conductor